Lakshamana/compasso-uol-assessment/README.md

 This step will create sqlite database under ./tmp directory

+### Remake db

+`npm run remakedb`
+This step will remove all ./tmp contents and run migration and seeds, in this order

 ### Run dev server

 `npm run server`

-This will run dev server on host localhost:3333
+Finally, this will run dev server on localhost:3333

 ### API docs